Ex-Madoff accountant pleads guilty to aiding fraud

 NEW YORK Bernard Madoff’s former accountant pleaded guilty on Tuesday to helping the convicted swindler perpetrate his massive Ponzi scheme.

 Paul Konigsberg, 78, a former senior tax partner at Konigsberg Wolf & Co, pleaded guilty to one count of conspiracy and two counts of falsifying the records of a broker-dealer before U.S. District Judge Laura Taylor Swain in New York.
-He also agreed to forfeit $4.4 million.
+He also agreed to forfeit $4.4 million (£2.59 million).

 He became the 15th person to plead guilty or be convicted at trial in connection with the fraud.